UNOsan118/Future-Engineers-2023/README.md

 The `src` directory contains three subdirectories: `final`, `qualifier`, and `raspi`.
 The `final` and `qualifier` directories contain the code used in the Obstacle and Open competitions.
 Each directory also contains two subdirectories, `raspi` and `spike`, which contain the code for the RaspberryPi and Spike sides separately.
 The `raspi` directory contains the program that is executed when the RaspberryPi is started.
 In the Obstacle competition, the contents of this directory are exactly the same as the `final` - `raspi` directory.
+Scattered throughout each directory, the `results` directory contains the video footage of the scenery captured by the camera after the car has actually driven.

 Both folders contain a large number of python files, but